syakesaba/john/README.md

 john
 ====

-useful tools with john the ripper
+useful tools with john the ripper.